HexHive/datAFLow/README.md

 output tying these def-use chains to source-level variables (recovered through debug info).

+Note that you must run CMake with the `-DUSE_SVF=On` option to build this tool.

 ### `dataflow-stats`

 Collect `fuzzalloc` stats from an instrumented bitcode file.
 Stats include: